 The investment program includes modernization measures predefined by the federal and state governments that relate to eleven funding categories (see Figure 1).

-Funds will be awarded on a “first come, first serve” principle, so applications for the grants must be submitted as soon as possible.
-In addition, it was decided that at least 15 percent of each individual grant must relate to measures to strengthen IT security.
+Funds are allocated on a "first come, first serve" basis.
+For this reason, the funding must be applied for as quickly as possible.
+In addition, it was decided that at least 15% of each individual grant must relate to measures to strengthen IT security.

 How to use the KHZG funds correctly